Estate Planning 101: Do You Know Where to Start?

 Estate planning benefits your loved ones, and it also benefits you.
 It is a way to ensure that your assets, and your investments – like life insurance policies and annuities – make it in to the hands of your loved ones.

-Contact your financial advisor today to help prepare for whatever your future may hold.
+Contact your financial advisor today to help prepare for your future.

 Mutual of Omaha Investor Services, Inc. and its representatives do not provide tax or legal advice; therefore, it is important to coordinate with your tax or legal advisor regarding your specific situation.